These Easy Apple Cinnamon Pecan Scones are a perfect fall breakfast treat. They also pair beautifully with your favorite tea or a hot cup of coffee.

 - Made with pantry staples these scones are so easy to mix together.
 You don't need a mixer just a bowl and minimal arm power.

 Flour: Nothing special here regular all-purpose flour will work perfectly.
+For accuracy, the best way to measure the flour is by using a digital kitchen scale.

 Brown Sugar: Brown sugar adds a delicious caramel flavor along with sweetening the scones.